Durbin Shah

-Durbin Shah is a mysterious Bangladeshi lyric poet and one of the most knowledgeable commentators on Bengali folk literature, Baulsadhak.
+Durbin Shah (দুর্বিন শাহ) was a Bangladeshi mystic lyric poet and one of the most knowledgeable commentators on Bengali folk literature, Baulsadhak.

 Biography

 He was born on 2 November 1920 (15 Kartika 1327) at Taramani Tila in Nowarai village in Chatak, north of the Surma river.
 In Kalanta, this Taramani Tila is known as Durveen Tila.
 Safat Ali Shah, his father, was a Sufi saint, and Hasina Banu, his mother, was a Pirani.
 As a result, he was raised in a musical family.
 His father died when he was only seven years old.
 In 1946, he married Surfa Begum.

-Music Life
+Music life

 Sufism and mysticism are prominent in most of his songs, but he also wrote numerous songs in a variety of moods.
 These songs are classified as Baul, Bichhed, Regional, Mass Music, Maljora, Jari, Sari, Bhatiali, Gostha, Milon, Radha-Krishna Padavali, Hamad-Naat, Marfati, Pir-Murshid Samar Ala Samar, Nabi Samar, Oli Samar, and others.
 It is divided into sections such as devotional songs, mental education, Sufism, Dehatattattva, Kamattattva, Nigudattattva, Parghatattattva, and country songs.
 Furthermore, various titles written by him can be identified under different titles.
 In 1967, he travelled to England at the invitation of expatriate Bengalis.
 The only tour companion was Baulsadhak Shah Abdul Karim, who was enthralled by his lyrics and melody, and music lovers renamed him the 'Sea of Knowledge'.